mdelapenya/jenkins-integration-portlet/README.md

 ## Configuration

 There is a properties files under 'docroot/WEB-INF/src/com/liferay/ci/http' named *connection.properties*.
 This file contains some properties with empty values for connecting to your Jenkins server, even if it is under a web server with Basic Authentication.
-You can extend that file with the *-ext* name convention, creating a *connection-ext.properties*, where you will put custom values for your application.
+You can extend that file with the *-ext* name convention, creating a *connection-ext.properties*, where you will put custom values for your application, using a Base64 encoding for your password.

 ## v.1.1.0